hyperledger/besu-docs/docs/HowTo/Get-Started/Installation-Options/Run-Docker-Image.md

     The Docker image does not run on Windows.

-## Default node for MainNet
+## Default node for Mainnet

-To run a Besu node in a container connected to the Ethereum MainNet:
+To run a Besu node in a container connected to the Ethereum Mainnet:

 ```bash
 docker run hyperledger/besu:latest